KarmazinN/EF_ConsoleApp/README.md

 # EF_ConsoleApp
-Console application in C# to connect with database using Entity Framework Core
+Console application to connect with database using Entity Framework Core